 Be sure to remove or redact any personal information (like home addresses, phone numbers, or signatures) before sending.

-Once reviewed for compliance, your files can be added to the shared library so every resident has access.
+Once reviewed for compliance, your files may be added to the shared library so every resident has access.

 Note: Only official public records responses should be submitted.
 This page is not for personal correspondence or confidential information.